perstarkse/personal-blog/content/posts/markdownToPDF.md

 Writing documents using Microsoft Office, Google Docs, Open Office etc, has in my opinion not provided the best UX experience.
 Especially not if you are used to mainly using the keyboard to navigate and produce.
 For much of my writing I just need sensible defaults and not worrying about formatting.
 Using [Markdown](https://en.wikipedia.org/wiki/Markdown) and [Pandoc](https://pandoc.org/) you can write documents in Markdown in your favorite text editor, mine is [Helix](https://helix-editor.com/) and end up with great looking PDFs, HTML, EPUB amongst others.

 I have used it to great extent to write academic papers, notes, cover letters amongst others.
+The image below is a snippet of this post when it was in writing.

 ![Snippet of the current post in writing](/images/markdown-helix-snippet.png){style="margin-left:auto; margin-right:auto"}